 Service Charges.
 Deposit service charges primarily consist of fees earned from our treasury management services.
 Customers are given the option to pay for these services in cash or by offsetting the fees for these services against an earnings credit that is given for maintaining noninterest-bearing deposits.
 Fees earned from treasury management services will fluctuate based on the number of customers using the services and from changes in U.S. Treasury rates which are used as a benchmark for the earnings credit rate.
 Other miscellaneous deposit charges are transactional by nature and may not be consistent period-over-period.
+The increase in 2008 is attributed to a decrease in the earnings credit rate that has fallen due to a decrease in the U.S. Treasury rate.
+As the earnings credit rate decreases, the amount of cash fees paid for service charges increases.
 The increase in 2007 over 2006 was due to higher customer utilization of our treasury management services.
-Service charges in 2006 were relatively stable with 2005.